thim81/openapi-format/readme.md

 - **sortSet** / **sortFile**: Sort the fields in the OpenAPI document based on the order defined in the sort settings.

   - Inline: Pass the sort order directly using sortSet in the config file.
-  - File: Use sortFile to specify the path to a JSON/YAML file containing custom sorting rules.
+  - File: Use sortFile to specify the path to a local or remote JSON/YAML file containing custom sorting rules.

 - **casingSet** / **casingFile**: Define the casing convention for operationId, parameters, properties, etc.

   - Inline:
     ```json
     "casingSet": {
       "operationId": "camelCase",
       "properties": "PascalCase"
     }
     ```

-  - File: Use casingFile to specify the path to a JSON/YAML file containing casing rules.
+  - File: Use casingFile to specify the path to a local or remote JSON/YAML file containing casing rules.

 - **filterSet** / **filterFile**: Filter out specific tags, paths, or components from the OpenAPI document.